evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4132_smart_contract_permissions.md

 Permissions can be granted by:
 1. creating a roles contract for the contract and assign it as the authority
-2. assigning an account ID to a role
+2. assigning an identitiy to a role
 3. granting this role permission (capability) to a function

 ```javascript